Lexington Winter Invitational

 I was mostly on the policy side of this debate, but I am not totally unfamiliar with kritikal concepts given the prevalence in which I debated them.
 I will be more familiar with anti-blackness, cap, and security type arguments than high theory arguments.

 Going to explain your theory of power and WHY it is true will go a long way for me.
 Throwing around buzzwords assuming I know what they mean will only leave me confused.
+It would also be helpful if there is a clear explanation for what your theory of power implies for the debate.

 Framework is important to me as it influences how I view arguments such as the links and especially the alternative.
 I do think the negative can win that I should not weigh the aff in the typical sense of just evaluating the plan versus the K. In these debates, teams tend to use vacuous terms such as “scholarship” or “epistemology” without actually telling me what that means in the context of the affirmative.
 Final rebuttals should not tell me not just why they are winning framework but why that matters in the context of the debate.
 If the framework debate ends up being a “wash” I will most likely default to weighing the affirmative.